 - OnePlus 9 and OnePlus 8 series will also get the integrated operating system.

-- Older OnePlus phones will continue getting their promised Oxygen OS updates.
+- Newer OnePlus phones will continue getting their promised Oxygen OS updates.

 OnePlus’ latest blog post also more or less confirms that the so-called “unified” operating system will replace Oxygen OS entirely, at least on flagship phones.
 We asked OnePlus if the OS would have a new name but didn’t get an answer from the company.

 For now, OnePlus says, “After careful consideration, we have decided to integrate the Oxygen OS and Color OS teams to plan the future software experience together.”
 The reason behind the move, the company explains, is that it saw the two operating systems converging in terms of the fundamental user experience.